phn0me/phn0me.github.io/sysadmin/_posts/2023-11-16-post-ad-password-policy.md

 But, of course, users never reuse their passwords, right?

-Adding two-factor authentication (2FA) won’t stop a determined attacker, but it can slow them down.

 ### What can we do?
 To improve password hygiene and assess vulnerabilities, you can perform your own password audits.